 Can you drink it?
 Yes, you can, although many people have an extreme sensitivity to dairy and it causes health problems for many.
 Do you have to have it to be healthy and is it considered in the Grain-Free diet?
 Nop and nop.

-I do want to mention raw milk and how some Grain-Free experts suggest it is a benefit to a Grain free Grain-Free diet.
+I do want to mention raw milk and how some Grain-Free experts suggest it is a benefit to a Grain-Free diet.
 Raw dairy contains the enzymes needed to digest it, while pasteurized dairy does not.
 Therefore, some people that are sensitive to pasteurized dairy and whose body does not contain the enzyme, lactase, to help digest it, may do better on raw milk – if that’s what they choose.

 What Can I Eat?